RianReid/Metasploitable2/Report.md

 ![image of v2](images/8.PNG)

 UnrealIRCD is an open source interent relay chat daemon and happens to be the most popular IRC server with over 40% of the market share.
-With the use of my nmap scan on the Metasploitable2 IP address I found that for this specific vulnerability the ports I would exploit were ports 6667 and 6697.
+With the use of my nmap scan on the Metasploitable2 IP address I found that for this specific vulnerability the ports I could exploit were ports 6667 or 6697.

 ![image of nmap scan2](images/7.PNG)

-TO begin I started up metasploit and did a search for unreal to find the unrealIRCD exploit.
+To begin I started up metasploit and did a search for unreal to find the unrealIRCD exploit.
 After that I looked at the options for the exploit and found that I needed to set the target host and that the target port was already set to 6667 which I found from the nmap scan.
-After doing some research I learned this exploit doesn't have a payload built into it so I looked at the payload options and learned that the bind_ruby option gives you the highest privilage so that's what I used.
-I learned that the payload should listen for a connection and then spawn a command shell once exploited and once I set the payload and entered exploit it worked and opened a command shell on the remote machine!
+After doing some research I learned this exploit may not have a payload built into it so I looked at the payload options and learned that the bind_ruby option gives you the highest privilage so that's what I used.
+I learned that the payload should listen for a connection and then spawn a command shell once exploited and once I set the payload and entered exploit it worked and opened a command shell on the remote machine.
+Once I got the shell I ran a couple of commands to show that I had root privilage and also included the encrypted root user passsword from the /etc/shadow file.

 ![image of process1](images/9.PNG)
 ![image of process2](images/10.PNG)
 ![image of process3](images/11.PNG)

+### Exploiting Port 139 & 445 (Samba)